quark-engine/quark-engine/README.md

 If you have any suggestions, please don’t hesitate to share them with us!

+To stay updated with the latest news, make sure to watch our GitHub repository and follow us on [X (Twitter)](https://twitter.com/quarkengine).

 # Quark Agent - Your AI-powered Android APK Analyst

 ![quark agent demo](https://hackmd.io/_uploads/By6ggTni0.png)